-So, you decided to invest in the world’s third-largest cryptocurrency and now you need a Ripple wallet to store it, huh?.
+So, you decided to invest in the world’s third-largest cryptocurrency and now you need the best XRP wallet to store it, huh?.
 Well, you came to the right place!
 In the following guide, we’ll review the Top 6 choices and inform you of each one’s pros and cons.

 Read it all the way through and you’ll become a crypto expert like few others.

 Or follow your heart, go directly to the wallet of your choice, and read what we have to say about it.

 Today is a good day.
 Today is the day you pick your XRP wallet.